Computable Approximations of Semicomputable Graphs: Introduction

+In the case of an arc, the following result is known: if $S$ is a semicomputable arc with endpoints $a$ and $b$, then there exist computable points $a'$ and $b'$ in $S$ arbitrarily close to $a$ and $b$, respectively, and a subarc $T$ of $S$ whose endpoints are $a'$ and $b'$ and such that $T$ is a computable set \cite{jucs, compintpoint}.
+Moreover, a similar result holds for decomposable chainable continua which are spaces more general than arcs \cite{jucs, compintpoint}.

+In this paper, we consider \emph{(topological) graphs}: spaces obtained by gluing arcs along their vertices.
+A semicomputable set $S$ is computable if $S$ is a topological graph such that each of its endpoints is computable \cite{mlq-graphs}.

+In general, however, a semicomputable graph need not be computable.
+So it makes sense to ask the following question: if $S$ is a semicomputable graph, can $S$ be approximated by a computable subgraph?
+We prove that each semicomputable graph $S$ can be approximated by a computable subgraph which is obtained by cutting off small subarcs around all the uncomputable endpoints of $S$.

+The notion of a semicomputable set can be extended to sets which are not necessarily compact.
+For example, each semicomputable $1$-manifold (not necessarily compact) with finitely many connected components is computable \cite{lmcs:1mnf}.
+In \cite{mlq-graphs} the notion of a \emph{noncompact graph} was investigated and it was proved that semicomputability of such a space implies its computability under the assumption that each of its endpoints is computable.
+In this paper we prove a result analogous to the result for graphs: each semicomputable noncompact graph $S$ can be approximated by a computable noncompact subgraph which is obtained by cutting off small subarcs around all the uncomputable endpoints of $S$.

+If $S$ is a semicomputable set in a computable metric space and $x\in S$ such that $x$ has a neighborhood in $S$ homeomorphic to $\mathbb{R}^{n} $ for some $n\in \N\setminus \{0\}$, then $x$ has a neighborhood in $S$ which is a computable set.
+This result was proved in \cite{apal}.
+In the case when $n=1$ we prove a stronger result: $x$ has a computable neighborhood in $S$ which is an arc with computable endpoints.
+This fact is crucial in the proofs of the main results of the paper.

-Note that replacing the setting of computable metric spaces with that of computable topological spaces would not lead to a more general result.
-Recently, it was shown~\cite[Theorem 3.4]{ah} that every semicomputable set $S$ in a computable topological space can be effectively embedded into the Hilbert cube, i.e.\ there is a computable homeomorphism $f$ with a computable inverse such that $f(S)$ is semicomputable and for each computable subset $T$ of the Hilbert cube, $f^{-1}(T)$ is computable.
+It should be mentioned that replacing our setting of computable metric spaces with that of computable Hausdorff spaces would not lead to more general results.
+Recently, it was shown~\cite[Theorem 3.4]{ah} that every semicomputable set $S$ in a computable Hausdorff space can be effectively embedded into the Hilbert cube, i.e.\ there is a computable homeomorphism $f$ with a computable inverse such that $f(S)$ is semicomputable and for each computable subset $T$ of the Hilbert cube, $f^{-1}(T)$ is computable.